yjdyamv/casual-szu-report/lib.typ

     }
   }

-  // Raw Theme
-  // import "@preview/codly:1.0.0": *
-  // show: codly-init.with()

   // BUG Legacy Microsoft font for Simplified Chinese (as
   // list below) are lack of bold weitht (bold and font
-  // weight do not work), so we can use @preview/cuti to
+  // weight do not work), so we try to use @preview/cuti
-  // fake bold.
+  // to fake bold.
 But cuti's support is very simple,
   // properties like tracking do not work, and it doesn't
-  // recogenize `semibold`.
-So we can't use it.
-No good
+  // recogenize `semibold` or specified weight.
+So we
+  // can't use it.
+No good idea.
-  // idea.
   // Workaround: use Noto Serif CJK SC.
   // let version-cuti = "0.2.1"
   // let font-family = ("Times New Roman", "SimSun")